carvel-dev/secretgen-controller/docs/dev.md

 # add `-v image_repo=docker.io/username/secretgen-controller` with your registry to ytt invocation inside
 ./hack/deploy.sh # to deploy

+./hack/dev-deploy.sh # to deploy quickly for iterating

 export SECRETGEN_E2E_NAMESPACE=secretgen-test
 ./hack/test-all.sh
 ```

+Note there's two deploy scripts above.
+You may wish to use the (slower)
+`deploy.sh` at the beginning and end of iterating on a feature, as it will run
+gofmt, check your mods, and do a clean / hermetic build.
+However once you're in
+the loop of iterating and re-deploying small changes, you will definitely prefer
+the `dev-deploy.sh` script as it is much faster.

 ## Release
 Ensure `git status` shows a "clean" / no untracked changes status.